-Check out these anxiety books for kids, from going to school, dealing with separation anxiety, making mistakes, or worrying about the world.
+Check out these children’s books about anxiety, from going to school, dealing with being apart, making mistakes, or worrying about the world.

-Many of us have wondered whether our kids’ behaviors are normal, or if they could possibly signal anxiety problems that need to be addressed.
+Many of us have wondered whether our kids’ behaviors are normal or if they could possibly signal anxiety that need to be addressed.
 And for good reason: while many behaviors are normal, it’s hard when you don’t see them in other kids as often.

 Maybe your anxious toddler suddenly won’t sleep at night unless you do the exact ritual every time.
-She beats herself up when she makes a mistake, or imagines the worst things possible that might happen.
-You may not even have had more than half a day away from her, simply because she’s inconsolable to be apart.
+She beats herself up when she makes a mistake or imagines the worst things possible that might happen.
+You may not even be able to be away from her simply because she’s inconsolable being apart.

 Anxiety can happen any time and be about everyday worries, but it’s more common with a new environment or people, change of plans, disruption of routine, or a separation from the familiar.